-- Advise the implementation of the student's Plan of Study (POS).
+- Advise the implementation of the student's Plan of Study.
 The committee chair will guide students in the selection, review, and application of resources necessary for the implementation of research and writing in the proposed topic.
-Outline and supervise the student's Mentored reading colloquia. - Oversee the formulation and writing of the candidate's proposal.
-The chair approves the final proposal before students may enroll in the prospectus development workshop (Prospectus Approval Google form is available on the EdD website).
-After proposal approval, a second committee member will be assigned. - Schedule and facilitate an oral proficiency examination at the completion of all seminars, reading colloquia, and practicum.
-The exam should be scheduled after the approval of both the Letter of Intent and research proposal.
+Outline and supervise the student's Mentored reading seminars. - Oversee the formulation and writing of the candidate's proposal.
+The Faculty Supervisor approves the final proposal.
+After proposal approval, a second committee member will be assigned. - Schedule and facilitate an oral proficiency examination at the completion of all seminars, reading seminars, and practicum.
+The exam should be scheduled after the approval of the research proposal.
 The exam must precede the final submission of a prospectus. - Supervise the formulation and writing of the candidate's prospectus.
 The candidate should consult with the guidance committee chair and second for advice on the dimensions of the study.
 It is the responsibility of the guidance committee chair, in conjunction with the candidate, to submit to the committee members an approved prospectus. - Refer the prospectus to the EdD Oversight Committee and represent the student's prospectus throughout the approval process. - Direct the candidate in carrying out the approved study and closely supervise the writing of the dissertation. - Recommend a third committee member for approval by the Doctor of Education Committee, or provide advice and consent of a request by the student.
 If changes in the committee membership are desired, they must be approved by the committee chair and the committee member must be duly notified.

-• Schedule a final oral presentation and defense of the dissertation.
-This should not be scheduled until: a) the dissertation has been approved by the guidance committee chair and-members; i.e., it meets minimum standards (fidelity to the prospectus, conformity to Turabian style, readability, and accuracy of data presentation and analysis); and, b) he/she feels the candidate is prepared to defend the dissertation.
+- Schedule a final oral presentation and defense of the dissertation.
+This should not be scheduled until: - a) the dissertation has been approved by the guidance committee chair and members; i.e., it meets minimum standards (fidelity to the prospectus, conformity to Turabian style, readability, and accuracy of data presentation and analysis) - b) he/she feels the candidate is prepared to defend the dissertation.